top of page

 ABOUT HAVERON FINE ART

-Fascinated by the material considerations of artworks, Xander has found a joy in studying the provenance of artworks, whose many centuries of survival can all too easily become separated in a moment of neglect or miscataloguing.
+Fascinated by the material considerations of artworks, Xander has found a particular joy in studying provenance of artworks, whose many centuries of survival can all too easily become separated in a moment of neglect or miscataloguing.
 These efforts render the past accessible through the artwork as a physical, historical inheritance.

 Based between London and Oxfordshire, Haveron Fine Art operates as an online-only gallery with in-person viewings available upon request.
-The website showcases the majority of works that are currently available for purchase.
-The research presented serves to demonstrate Xander's focused approach to cataloguing.
-As a relatively fresh-faced 24-year-old working independently and entirely self-funded, Haveron Fine Art constitutes a significant personal endeavour.
+The website showcases artworks currently available for purchase, with focused research and cataloguing which serves to demonstrate Xander's considered approach.
+As a relatively(!) fresh-faced 25-year-old working independently and self-funded, Haveron Fine Art constitutes a significant personal endeavour for Xander.

 Henry Wigstead